davnotdev/renghlish/README.md

 ## Try it Out

-> Do these binaries actually work?
-> Who knows.
-> Look, I haven't tested these.
+> Look, I use a macOS VM, so the macOS binary may not work.

 ### Windows